 Their green color is another reason they are the best for hunting because of their camo style when you’re sneaking up on prey.

-Further, the O-ring seal prevents moisture from reaching the lenses when you're hunting in foggy or wet destinations.
+Further, being that this is fog-proof, the O-ring seal prevents moisture from reaching the lenses when you're hunting in foggy or wet destinations.
 They'll not burden you with additional luggage as they weigh about 1.56 pounds only, which also gives them a compact size to fit in your hunting backpack.

 You'll also notice the center focus wheel, which enables fast focus when you’re out hunting, and they have 15.2mm eye relief which is about the average length needed between your eyes and the eyepiece if you wear glasses or not.